Wainwright Stampede Association

 Joint Venture

-In 1996 we began a joint venture with the Elks Club to construct a 15,000 sq. ft. building.
-The new building serverd to hold many functions associated with the elks club and has served as the rodeo office, public washrooms and ticket booth.
+We began a joint venture with the Elks Club to construct a 15,000sq' building.
+The new building served to hold many functions associated with the Elks Club, & has served as the rodeo office, public washrooms, & ticket booth.

 Top Ten

-Wainwright Stampede becomes one of the top 10 largest in Canada.
+Wainwright Stampede becomes one of the top 10 largest rodeos in Canada.

 2012